220.127.116.11.8 The Reference Lines Tab

 | For Statistics

-- In order to get the statistics info of the plot, it is very common to nest the function plotdata() within a statistical function.
+- In order to get the statistics info of the plot, we nest the function plotdata() within a statistical function.
 For example,

 - In trellis plot, we can get the statistics info of every panel by nesting plotdata(index, designation, h,v), for example,